 Alternatively, someone might inherit a property and decide that letting it yields the best results financially.
 They might even wish to remortgage and borrow extra capital against it, so they have more funds in the bank.

-A full breakdown of what classifies as an ‘accidental landlord’:
+A breakdown of some examples of an ‘accidental landlord’:

 - Someone who goes travelling